 Acne can be unsightly and painful.
 In addition to the physical toll, it can also saddle sufferers with poor self-esteem and even depression.
 A drug called Accutane® (isotretinoin) offers...VISIT OUR Accutane PAGE

-Acne is the most common skin condition in the United States, affecting 40 to 50 million Americans.
+Affecting 40 to 50 million Americans, acne is the most common skin condition in the United States.
 While it occurs most often in teens and young adults, acne does...VISIT OUR Acne PAGE

-Eczema is not a single condition, rather it is a collection of various skin diseases that cause patches of skin to become rough, inflamed, itchy and sometimes results...VISIT OUR Eczema PAGE
+This a is not a single condition, rather it is a collection of various skin diseases that cause patches of skin to become rough, inflamed, itchy and sometimes results...VISIT OUR Eczema PAGE

-Hives are one of the most common medical ailments that people of all ages may develop.
-Luckily, hives are rarely serious or dangerous.
+Rarely serious or dangerous, hives are one of the most common medical ailments that people of all ages may develop.
 The medical name for hives is urticaria.
 The condition...VISIT OUR Hives PAGE

-Hyperhidrosis is classified as excessive sweating and can be quite common.
+Classified as excessive sweating, hyperhidrosis can be quite common.
 Everyone needs to sweat to cool the body.
 Those with hyperhidrosis appear to have overactive sweat glands and they may...VISIT OUR Hyperhidrosis (excessive sweating) PAGE

 Malignant melanoma is a form of skin cancer and is often referred to as simply melanoma.
 Finding and treating melanoma before it spreads is important as it is fast-moving....VISIT OUR Melanoma PAGE

 Be aware of what your moles look like – most are harmless, but sometimes skin cancer can develop in or near a mole.
-If you are aware of what...VISIT OUR Moles PAGE
+If you are aware of what...VISIT OUR Mole Removal PAGE

-Molluscum contagiosum is a type of skin virus that, while not dangerous, is easily transferable.
-The virus creates a series of skin-colored bumps on the top of the skin....VISIT OUR Molluscum Contagiosum PAGE
+This is a type of skin virus that, while not dangerous, is easily transferable.
+The virus creates a series of skin-colored bumps on the top of the skin.
+The...VISIT OUR Molluscum Contagiosum PAGE

-About Photodynamic Light Therapy (PDT) Photodynamic Light Therapy (PDT) is a treatment option for people who have certain types of precancerous skin lesions or who suffer from Actinic Keratoses — a common kind of crusty, precancerous lesion caused by...VISIT OUR Phototherapy (PDT) PAGE
+A treatment option for people who have certain types of precancerous skin lesions or who suffer from Actinic Keratoses — a common kind of crusty, precancerous lesion caused by...VISIT OUR PDT-Photodynamic Therapy PAGE

-About Poison Ivy Poison ivy, poison sumac, and poison oak all contain an oil called urushiol.
+Poison sumac, poison ivy, and poison oak all contain an oil called urushiol.
 If this oil penetrates the skin, most develop an itchy rash due to an allergic reaction....VISIT OUR Poison Ivy PAGE

 While psoriasis is not a dangerous skin condition, it is one that can be extremely embarrassing to live with, often causing extreme self-consciousness for an individual who is suffering...VISIT OUR Psoriasis and Psoriatic Arthritis PAGE

-The Symptoms of Rosacea Rosacea is most commonly characterized as flushing of the skin on the face.
+This condition is most commonly characterized as flushing of the skin on the face.
 There are four different subtypes of rosacea, all with slightly different symptoms.
 These include: Ocular...VISIT OUR Rosacea PAGE

 Of all cancer types, skin cancer is by far the most prevalent.
 This cancer type affects more than two million people in the United States alone every year.
 When...VISIT OUR Skin Cancer PAGE

 Warts are caused by the human papillomavirus (HPV).
 HPV is contagious, so it is easy to contract this virus.
-Many will get a wart when they have...VISIT OUR Warts PAGE
+Many will get a wart when they have skin-to-skin contact...VISIT OUR Warts PAGE

 Treatment for Psoriasis, Eczema, and Vitiligo Skin disorders can cause severe physical changes to the dermis, which is the thick layer of living tissue that sits below the epidermis, forming...VISIT OUR XTRAC PAGE